What is Jardiance?

 - Ketoacidosis (increased ketones in your blood or urine).
 Ketoacidosis has happened in people who have type 1 diabetes or type 2 diabetes, during treatment with Jardiance.
+Ketoacidosis has also happened in people with diabetes who were sick or who had surgery during treatment with Jardiance.
 Ketoacidosis is a serious condition, which may need to be treated in a hospital.
 Ketoacidosis may lead to death.
 Ketoacidosis can happen with Jardiance even if your blood sugar is less than 250 mg/dL.
 Stop taking Jardiance and call your doctor right away if you get any of the following symptoms:

 - stomach-area (abdominal) pain